 There’s a reason why top advertising firms, says the LA Times, have a cozy relationship with songwriters: Money never flows from boring prose.
+Tips To Make Your Content Sing

-Here’s our top tips to make your content sing.
+Here are our top tips to make your content sing.

 Content writers, therefore, should learn a trick or two from songwriters.